S81D/ANNIE_standalone/README.md

 ## Subdirectories

 1. **pyANNIEEventDisplay**
      - Python Event Display for visualizing events within the ANNIE detector.
-Currently implemented for MC low-energy events (no MRD/FMV).
+Currently implemented for MC low-energy events showing the tank PMT response (no MRD/FMV or LAPPDs).

 2. **MCMC_reco**
      - Python-based reconstruction algorithm for low energy MC events generated in WCSim.
 The reconstruction algorithm relies on the affine-invariant Markov-Chain Monte Carlo (MCMC) ensembler sampler to reconstruct the most likely vertex position in (x,y,z,ct).
 MCMC carried out through the python module, emcee.